Students transfer to Quincy University for many different reasons, but they find a common experience:

 - Official ACT or SAT scores are required if student has less than 11 hours

 Quincy’s admissions staff will work with you to help determine how many of your previous college credits will transfer to your Quincy University education.
+Check the Transfer Evaluation System to see what courses from other colleges and universities will transfer in.

 Acceptable Transfer Credit Basics